Advanced-Effects/Advanced-Effects/src/library/app/README.md

 # src/modules/app

-The 'app' module stores temporary application state (currently selected tool, last used state, open files...)
+The 'app' module stores application state (currently selected tool, last used state, open files...) to be used by `appshell/`